|Table of Contents|

 As a result, Dive House has qualified as a prestigious PADI Gold Palm 5-Star Resort, and a NAUI Dream Resort.
 They are also sanctioned by SSI, and TDI (Technical Diving International).
 So I suggest that you check out Dive House for yourself.
 I continue to be impressed by the owner, Sr. Juan Leca, and the professionalism and concern for safety, quality, and customer service evidenced by his entire operation.
 This is also a great place for scuba instruction.
 There are six instructors on staff, teaching PADI, NAUI, SSI, and TDI.
 They do referrals, complete openwater certifications, advanced courses, Nitrox, and even rebreather certification.
 The quality of instruction is excellent.

-Many Good Lodging Options - I again took the time to visit and inspect some of my preferred Cozumel lodging options.
-In particular, suggest you condsider Sunscape Sabor, Aura, Allegro Cozumel, and Occidental Grand.
-For lower cost options, consider Casa Mexicana.
+Other Good Lodging Options - I again took the time to visit and inspect some of my preferred Cozumel lodging options.
 Here are a few other good options:

 Casa del Mar - Another good value-priced option is the Casa del Mar.
 It is located about three miles south of town, near one of the cruise ship piers, so there is occasionally a lot of activity in the street.
 But the rooms are well kept, and there is a nice restaurant and swimming pool.
 A bridge over the road connects the hotel property to the beach club which includes lockers for the scuba diving guests.
-There are two in-house dive operators at Casa del Mar, Del Mar Aquatics and Dive House.
+There are two in-house dive operators at Casa del Mar.
+We recommend that you use the professional services of Dive House.
 Details and pricing: Casa del Mar.

 Condumel Condos - Located on the beach, just two miles north of the town of San Miguel, Condumel is a small, simple, pleasing and effective condominium-style lodging.
 Designed in a modern-day representation of the Puuc Mayan style, it's an intriguing place.
 Once you've had a look at the prices, you'll see that Condumel is also an excellent value.
 Each mini-suite includes complete kitchen, bedroom, sitting area, hammock, full bathroom, and balcony overlooking the sea.
 Rooms are air-conditioned with ceiling fan.
 Daily maid service is provided.
 It's a short drive or inexpensive taxi ride into town to enjoy the shopping, dining, and nightlife of San Miguel.
 Of course, you can just swing in the hammock and watch the sun set in your front yard, or snorkel and swim in the beautiful blue ocean that is your front yard.
 Details and pricing: Condumel.